Church signs, newsletters, etc., are a fertile breeding ground for this trope:

 Third Rock, a NASA Internet music station, is designed to "speak the language of internet-savvy young adults".
 The chief operating officer refers to these young adults as "today's 4G audience", demonstrating a complete lack of understanding of 4G.

-In The Nineties there was a Dutch ad campaign to keep kids of smoking.
+In The '90s there was a Dutch ad campaign to keep kids from smoking.
 Since Smoking Is Cool they tried to showcase that cool people don't smoke.
 What the makers of these ads thought kids considered cool included: a waiter urinating in somebody's food, a guy punching his own father in the face for no reason whatsoever and another guy who made his mother believe his father had cheated on her and messing up their marriage For the Evulz.
 Let's just say the campaign was controversial.

-As this xkcd comic shows, Lots of politicians on Twitter use textspeak, despite having plenty of characters left.
+As this xkcd comic shows, lots of politicians on Twitter use textspeak, despite having plenty of characters left.

 This◊ list of ways you can sound "cool" without giving into peer pressure, some of which borderline into Unfortunate Implications territory.
 "Sorry, I love my family."

-R U Lethal?, a driver's ed web show that tries to appeal to high schoolers by using painfully obvious pop culture references (Robert Pattinson's hair, anyone?), features a six year old white girl that vehemently berates bad drivers using "What's up, my homies?"-style gangsta slang, and refers to Google as "the google".
+R U Lethal?, a driver's ed web show that tries to appeal to high schoolers by using painfully obvious and/or outdated pop culture references (Robert Pattinson's hair, anyone?), features a six year old white girl that vehemently berates bad drivers using "What's up, my homies?"-style gangsta slang, and refers to Google as "the google".

 SiMPLE, a "kids programming language", reeks of this trope.
 From the front page: "Show Me How I Can Use SiMPLE To Send Totally Private Emails!"
 Not to mention a constant bashing of C++ on the "More Info" page.

-In 2014, SEPTA (the Philadelphia area's public transportation system) launched it's "Dude It's Rude!" passenger etiquette campaign.
+In 2014, SEPTA (the Philadelphia area's public transportation system) launched its "Dude It's Rude!" passenger etiquette campaign.
 The "Watch your language" signs in particular take up an entire window on Market-Frankford line trains, much to the annoyance of people who want to actually be able to see out of them, judging from the chunks torn off the bottom of many of them.